Tuesday 9.00 – 11.30am

 Wednesday 9.00 – 12.15pm

-Minor Surgery procedures are available in the practice and are performed by Dr Gaffney.
+Minor Surgery procedures are available in the practice.
 Procedures carried out include joint injections & removal of some skin lesions & cysts.
 These procedures are carried out on the practice premises.
 They are performed quickly and comfortably using a local anaesthesic.
 If you feel you require a minor surgical procedure please make an appointment with your usual doctor who will examine you and refer you on to the minor surgery clinic if appropriate.

 If you are absent from work due to illness for a period of up to seven days, and your employer requires a certificate, you should complete a self-certifying form.
 (SC2 Form).
 These forms are no longer available at the practice but can be downloaded from the HM Revenue & customs website at www.hmrc.co.uk.
 If you are ill for more than seven days, you must see the doctor to obtain a medical certificate.